minddistrict/gtimelog-macosx/README.rst

 Usage
 =====

-- Double click on gtimelog.app to start it.
+- Double click on gtimelog.app in /Applications to start it.

 Update released version installation
 ====================================